itskingori/annotator_store-gem/README.md

 way in which the version number is incremented after this release is dependent on this public API and how it changes as per [Semantic Versioning 2.0.0][semver].

+All the releases, with their respective changes are [listed here][8].

 Contributing